EI2030/Low-power-E-Paper-OS/README.md

 Typo: ISSCC, not ISSC. https://hothardware.com/reviews/intel-details-nextgen-radios-solarpowered-cpus

+Imagine having a seat at the table that develops laptops.
+If you're Samsung, Dell, HP, ASUS, Lenovo, you develop laptops.
+And yet all these laptop makers think making more powerful laptops is always better.
+To what extent is product design social conditioning?

+"It's a pretty ugly table, guys." https://www.youtube.com/watch?v=XBzhk5eANTU Imagine being an OEM and offering a competitive product- a company willing to take risks, somehow has little time to explore alternative laptop designs.

 Lots of OEMs and All-in-One makers that benefitted from setting a floor to pricing- they needed an excuse to keep the 6-cell battery in their laptops.

 Intel provides the transistors, AUO/Asus/Samsung makes the bright LCDS/OLEDs, and Lithium Suppliers continue to make a large portion of sales from laptops.